YoungSnoww/YoungSnoww/README.md

 # YungSnoww

-🎓 Student at Epitech - University of Kent MSc Artificial Intelligence
+🎓 Student at Epitech - Obtained a Master of Science in Artificial Intellige with a Distinction at the University of Kent.

 A dude who loves coding.
 G59 🤍🖤